 J.P.
 Morgan gathers global AI experts to share expertise in an ongoing series.

 Learn more about the upcoming conferences we’re attending and sponsoring

 With nearly 9,000 attendees, NeurIPS is one of the most prominent and longest-running machine learning and artificial intelligence conferences in the world, bringing together academics and tech giants like Google to share cutting-edge research.

 For the first time since its inception 32 years ago, the conference hosted a workshop on AI in financial services.
 This workshop was jointly organized by J.P.
 Morgan and Capital One, with invited speakers from Georgia Tech, University of Michigan, Cornell, S&P Global.

 J.P.
-Morgan’s head of AI Research Manuela Veloso and head of Data Analytics Samik Chandarana spoke at the workshop, which addressed key challenges to the adoption of AI in the financial system:
+Morgan’s head of AI Research Manuela Veloso and head of CIB Data Analytics, Applied AI & ML Samik Chandarana spoke at the workshop, which addressed key challenges to the adoption of AI in the financial system:

 In addition to the workshop, Veloso and Chandarana, joined by other J.P.
 Morgan employees, held “lightning talks” at the J.P.
 Morgan booth attracting hundreds of candidates and hosted a reception attracting leading AI researchers from industry and academia.

 J.P.
 Morgan sponsored the 2019 International Conference on Machine Learning (ICML) in Long Beach, California.
 ICML is a premier gathering of over 6,000 participants dedicated to the advancement of the branch of artificial intelligence known as machine learning.
 Participants span a range of backgrounds, from academic and industrial researchers, engineers and entrepreneurs, to graduate students and PhD postdocs.
 Professionals present and publish cutting-edge research on all aspects of machine learning.